 My home is surrounded by bridges, water and the bustle of ships passing by.
 It’s called the Noordereiland (Northern island) in the Nieuwe Maas river, connected by the Willemsbridge and Koninginnebridge.

-The name Noordereiland is derived from Noorderhaven, now called Koningshaven.
+The name Noordereiland derived from Noorderhaven, now called Koningshaven.
 When they dug this harbour, the island was separated from the former island Feijenoord.
-This name should ring a bell with football lovers eventhough the name is written as Feyenoord.
+This name should ring a bell with football lovers but the name is written as Feyenoord.